sasetz/fiit_template/localization.typ

           informatics: "Informatics",
         ),
         department: (
-          upai: "070200 Institute of Computer Engineering and Applied Informatics",
+          upai: "Institute of Computer Engineering and Applied Informatics",
-          iise: "070400 Institute of Informatics, Information Systems and Software Engineering", ),
+          iise: "Institute of Informatics, Information Systems and Software Engineering", ),
       ),
     ),